xing/hops/packages/build-config/readme.md

 # Usage

 Please find a list of the default configs below.
-If you use [hops-config](https://github.com/xing/hops/tree/master/packages/config), too, you can easily [ovewrite / extend](#overwrite-configs-via-packagejson) these configurations.
+If you use [hops-config](https://github.com/xing/hops/tree/master/packages/config), too, you can easily [overwrite / extend](#overwrite-configs-via-packagejson) these configurations.

 ## Available options
 | Field | Type | Description |